i have thick wavy hair and live in hawaii

 i want to cut it short too! everyone says something different.

-some people think i should cut it short. but most people i’ve talked to think i need my hair to be long so it will be weighed down… but ive seen people with short curly hair and it looks fine on them…. anyone else have an opinion on long or short curly hair?posted over 3 years ago
+some people think i should cut it short. but most people i’ve talked to think i need my hair to be long so it will be weighed down… but ive seen people with short curly hair and it looks fine on them…. anyone else have an opinion on long or short curly hair?posted almost 4 years ago

 You can do short hair with curls.
 You see many people with gorgeous, short curls; it clearly can be done.
 It’s a matter of finding a stylish who understands your hair and can give you a cut that will flatter your texture, and then using the proper styling products to keep it looking good.

 lack of confidence, just like confidence, stems from within you, not something like your hair.
-I think curly hair is rather pretty actually =) I have almost completely straight hair so I can give you much advice for products to use sorry D=posted over 3 years ago
+I think curly hair is rather pretty actually =) I have almost completely straight hair so I can give you much advice for products to use sorry D=posted almost 4 years ago

-@MurasakiNeko, hah! i had a triangle bob in middle school too and thanks alot for the advice!posted over 3 years ago
+@MurasakiNeko, hah! i had a triangle bob in middle school too and thanks alot for the advice!posted almost 4 years ago

 I had curly hair throughout all my teenage years (it started around 13-14 and ended when I turned 21.
 Hair texture can change every 7 years or something) but now it’s just weird waves (really, it pretends it still knows curl in a few spots and kinks out in others).
 I miss having curls because it’s easy to look natural and fresh.
 But I understand how you feel!
 I love having more control over my hair now; before it was so unpredictable.
 Nothing compared to the romantic look of curly hair though!
 My favorite style for my hair when it was curly was shoulder length and a bit beyond.
 It was long enough to do a few things with it to get it out of the way, but for the most part I just diffused it and was done.